Projects

 Introduced by Maddelena Casulana’s madrigals for string quartet, this program pairs Britten’s third and final string quartet with Beethoven’s monumental Op.
 132 quartet - these two pieces share many similarities, both written late in the composers’ life, and both drawing from Renaissance influences.

-See below for more information on our overall Britten Project, to which our programs “A Chaconne Journey” and “Renaissance and Recovery” belong.
+• See below for more information on our Britten Project and upcoming album announcements.

 String Quartet No. 1 in D Major — String Quartet No. 2 in C Major — String Quartet No. 3 in G Major